multirotor/Multirotor/README.txt

-This is the readme file
+This is the Readme file

 #############################
 Project Multirotor is divided into two subprojects: Low and High level